symfony-cmf/symfony-cmf-docs/tutorials/using_blockbundle_and_contentbundle.rst

     {# template.twig.html #}
     {{ page.content|cmf_embed_blocks }}

+Make sure to only place this filter where you display the content and not where editing it, as otherwise your users would start to edit the rendered output of their blocks.
 When you apply the filter, your users can use this tag to embed a block in their HTML content:

 .. code-block:: html